-- How do I take out a loan on my policy?
+How do I take out a loan on my policy?
 What provisions apply to repaying a loan against my policy?

 Generally, a policyowner can request a loan by calling a Service Center.
 However, in certain instances, a loan form or written request signed by the policyowner will be required.
 Please remember a policy loan accrues interest and will reduce the death benefit.
 A loan form or written request signed by the policyowner must be sent to a Service Center if: